mattBungate/HONOURS-nflModel/README.md

 ---

-### Version Major Changes V.0.0.0 &rarr; V.1.0.0
+### Version Major Changes | V.1.0.0
-This is the initial model.
-Version 1 is the development of all the features above.
+This is the development of the initial model.

 #### Implementation:
 - [x] Recursive function: Calculates the value of the state and the optimal decision: All state space can be inputted into function